Sexual intercourse without consent — from 1 June 2022

 [If applicable — penetration solely for proper medical or hygienic purposes (s 61HA(2))

 Everyone has a right to choose whether or not to participate in sexual intercourse.
 A person cannot presume that another person is consenting.
-Consensual sexual intercourse involves ongoing and mutual communication and decision-making and free and voluntary agreement between the persons participating in the sexual intercourse. [s 61HF].
+Consensual sexual intercourse involves ongoing and mutual communication and decision-making and free and voluntary agreement between the persons participating in the sexual intercourse: (s 61HF).

-[If applicable — Circumstances in which there is no consent – s 61HJ
+[If applicable — circumstances in which there is no consent — s 61HJ

-The law provides that circumstances in which a person does not consent to sexual intercourse include if you are satisfied beyond reasonable doubt that the person [refer only to those that apply]:
+The law provides that a person does not consent to sexual intercourse if the person [refer only to those that apply]:

 - (a)